ViToni/selector/README.md

 ### Example code

-The example code in [index.ts](index.ts) shows how all these work together and also shows usage of multiple selection areas.
+The example code in [setup.ts](example/setup.ts) shows how all these work together and also shows usage of multiple selection areas.

 ## Getting started with development